julienbrasseur/llm-hallucination-detector/README.md

     out_dir="./shards",
     shard_size_tokens=100_000,
     focus_on_assistant=True,
+    per_example=True,
     mean_pool=False
 )
 ```

 *Remark:* The `focus_on_assistant` parameter restricts extraction to the last assistant answer exclusively, by masking all preceding tokens.
-This is being done by identifying the last occurence of the end-instruction token `[/INST]`.
+The assistant token boundaries are detected automatically from the model's chat template (see initialization log for the selected masking strategy).

 ### Attention extraction